 The way we handle group messaging is a little different too.
 Instead of all the back and forth with traditional group messages; Hawser Inboxes sends one individual message to an unlimited number of recipients simultaneously.
 And replies are kept private.
 This means you can have a personal conversation with each and every one of the people that received your message directly as opposed to dragging them all along on a huge chain few appreciate.

 Hawser Inboxes is a personal media and messaging app for people who value direct and meaningful communication.

-We’re designing new features every day that make it easier to use mobile devices as a tool that enhances life instead of a tool that distracts us from it.
+We’re designing new features every day that make it easier to use mobile devices as tools that enhance life instead of tools that distract us from it.